 Over the years, I’ve written hundreds of articles about scuba diving.
-The article you’re reading right now, about the top five dive sites in the Philippines, was one of the most challenging.
+The article you’re reading right now, about the best diving destinations in the Philippines, was one of the most challenging.

 In the end, I wrote the list based on the different types of divers who might be reading this article (new divers, experienced divers, etc.).
 Choosing the best of the best, that’s up to you!